Data Analysis with Excel?

 You do not believe me?
 Then let’s start with the list of most common issues when working with an Excel spreadsheet to transform data.
 For this post I used answers provided by fellow data scientists in this thread on LinkedIn.
 Thank you to everyone for contributing!

 1. No Error Control

-One main issue that came out of many conversations with fellow data scientists: Excel spreadsheets have no error control and are therefore error prone.
+One main issue that came out of many conversations with fellow data scientists: How can you find errors in Excel?
+Excel spreadsheets have no error control and are therefore error prone.

 According to Meta Brown and Karen Hardie, “It's easy to inadvertently change a cell or make mistakes - I’ve seen people suddenly realise that a macro was wrong by one cell after using the process for a long time and then have to go back and figure out when that happened.”

 There is no debugging tool and no testing frame to inspect whether all cells keep working as expected, for example after a change.

 John Peck also commented that “Excel is great for simple, ad hoc calculations, but its lack of structure and difficulty in automating and documenting the contents make its use error prone.
 Analyses built in Excel tend to grow and sprawl making them difficult to validate and to use on repetitive tasks.”